-Costs for the least cost plan are summarised in Table 26 with the options listed in Table 39.
-Forty-two of the fifty options (including the three supply options, fourteen drought permits and one level of service change option) in the preferred plan are also in the least cost plan.
-There is no change to when the supply options are selected in the least cost plan.
-For demand options common to both plans, most of the changes observed in the least cost plan result in a reduction of metric costs as the options are selected later than in the preferred plan (Figure 32).
-This delay effectively reduces the period over which benefits are realised and results in lower financial costs (£245m in the least cost plan compared to £357m in the preferred plan) as later years of an option's costs are outside of our 80 year plan (Section 3.3 details our approach to costs).
+Costs for the least cost plan are summarised in Table 26 with the options listed in Table 40.
+Forty of the fifty-two options (including fourteen drought permits, one supply-side drought option (WR150) and one level of service change option) in the preferred plan are also in the least cost plan.
+There is no change to when the supply options are selected in the least cost plan due to water transfer requirements and as such their metric costs are the same as in the preferred plan.
+For demand options common to both plans, most of the changes observed in the least cost plan result in a reduction of metric costs as the options are selected later than in the preferred plan (Figure 36).
+This delay effectively reduces the period over which benefits are realised and results in lower financial costs (£290m in the least cost plan compared to £436m in the preferred plan) as later years of an option's costs are outside of our 80 year plan (Section 3.3 details our approach to costs).
 In percentage terms, the largest benefit reduction is to PWS customer supply resilience largely driven by Strategic RZ leak reduction options.
 The delay in implementing these options means that we do not see as much demand reduction in the short term and hence the benefit realised is less (i.e. until implemented, there is more water required in the supply network and hence greater chance of supply interruptions and customer complaints).

-Three small scale pressure management and water efficiency Strategic RZ options with a combined financial cost of £32.4m (and demand reduction of 7 MI/d) in the preferred plan are not included in the least cost plan and there are no options directly replacing them.
+Three small scale pressure management and water efficiency Strategic RZ options with a combined financial cost of £48.7m (and demand reduction of 7 MI/d) in the preferred plan are not included in the least cost plan and there are no options directly replacing them.
 Similarly, there is no replacement in the least cost plan for a 0.1 MI/d pressure management Carlisle RZ option with a financial cost of £3.9m in the preferred plan.
-Two household metering North Eden RZ options with a combined financial cost of £2.1m (and demand reduction of 0.3 MI/d) in the preferred plan are replaced by three new leakage and efficiency options (permanent network sensors, DMA optimisation and non-household efficiency) in the least cost plan with a combined financial cost of £2.3m (and demand reduction of 0.6 MI/d).
-The phased 100 MI/d mains rehabilitation/replacement options in the preferred plan with a combined financial cost of £463m are replaced by a single 100 MI/d option with a financial cost of £597m in the least cost plan.
+Two household metering North Eden RZ options with a combined financial cost of £2.3m (and demand reduction of 0.3 Ml/d) in the preferred plan are replaced by three new leakage and efficiency options (permanent network sensors, DMA optimisation and non-household efficiency) in the least cost plan with a combined financial cost of £2.7m (and demand reduction of 0.6 Ml/d).
+The phased 100 Ml/d mains rehabilitation/replacement options in the preferred plan with a combined financial cost of £588m are replaced by a single 100 Ml/d option with a financial cost of £597m in the least cost plan.
 Although an equivalent option in the least cost plan (in terms of demand reduction), the replacement option has a higher financial cost as it is implemented early over a shorter duration (10 years compared to the 10 year phase 1 and 25 year phase 2 programme in the preferred plan).
 The net impact of the above exceptions indicates a slight increase in financial cost and overall best value score.